 So how does this relate to creating trust with our customers?

 In business, there’s been a rebalancing of the relationship between organisations and their customers for some time.
-Customers now hold knowledge and power in their hands — simply by what they say about their experience of your product, and you’ll see this play out on review sites and social posts.
+Customers now hold knowledge and power in their hands — simply by what they say about their experience of your product, and we see this play out in real time on review sites and social media posts.

 We say here that ‘your customer’s goals should be your goals’.
 Think about that for a moment… if your commercial objectives don’t take account of your customer’s needs then you’ve got a problem.

 High on the list of trusted sources is the good old word-of-mouth referral.
 By focussing more of your attention on existing customers and users, there is an opportunity for them to become your advocates – doing this will, in turn, add more power to your marketing.